daijro/camoufox/pythonlib/README.md

 ### Virtual Display

-In headless mode, all browsers are prone to being detected by anti-bot services due to the drastic differences in the browser's architecture.
-It is generally **NOT** recommended to use Camoufox in headless mode on a non-Linux OS.
+While Camoufox includes patches to prevent headless detection, running in headless mode may still be detectable in the future.
+It's recommended to use a virtual display buffer to run Camoufox headlessly.

 If you are running Linux, and would like to run Camoufox headlessly in a virtual display, install `xvfb`: